Deniz-Navarro/atomiclabs-test-app/README.md

 - Run the project with <code>npm start</code>
 - If you have an emulator you can run the following command <code>npm run android</code> or <code>npm run ios</code>
 - If you have a mobile you can scan de qr code with your camara and run the app.
 Scan the QR code with Expo Go (Android) or the Camera app (iOS)

+## License

+This work is sponsored by Atomic Labs.

+Copyright (c) 2020 AtomicLabs.
+All rights reserved.